gastonstat/discussion-netiquette/README.md

 > "At step n, I get XYZ, and I'm now confused."

-This forces the GSIs to guess:
+This forces the teaching staff to guess:

 > What happened in steps 1, 2, ..., n - 1?

-Most likely, the GSIs will guess wrong, and we run into a mess of followup questions trying to figure out what steps 1, 2, ..., n - 1 were.
+Most likely, the teaching staff will guess wrong, and we run into a mess of followup questions trying to figure out what steps 1, 2, ..., n - 1 were.

 Instead, post: